fusterma/JUAS2024B/Tutorials2024.md

 ####Objectives:
 The main goal of this tutorial is to learn how to define a simple magnetic lattice and compute the linear optics functions using MAD-X. For that, we are going to define a FODO lattice, which is the simplest configuration we can design to get a net focusing effect of the beam in both transverse planes.

-######Questions:
+Questions:

-1. Define a FODO lattice with the following characteristics:
+1. Define a FODO lattice with:

-      - Length of the cell, $L_{cell}$ = 100 m,
+      - the length of the cell, $L_{cell}$ = 100 m,
-      - Two quadrupoles, one focusing (FQ) and another one defocusing (DQ) of 5 m long (Lq),
+      - two quadrupoles, one focusing (FQ) and another one defocusing (DQ) of 5 m long ($L_{q}$),
-      - Place the start of the first quadrupole at the start of the sequence,
+      - the start of the sequence placed at the start of the first quadrupole,
-      - Each quadrupole has a focal length f = 200 m.
+      - the quadrupole focal length f = 200 m.
 (HINT: K1 x Lq= 1/f).

 <p align="center">
 <img src="Figures/FODO.png" width="50%"/>
 </p>
 <p align="center">
 Figure 1: FODO cell scheme with main parameters depicted.
 </p>

-2. Define a proton beam with a total energy Etot = 2 GeV.
+2. Define a proton beam with a total energy $E_{tot}$ = 2 GeV.
 Activate the sequence and compute the periodic linear optics functions with the twiss MAD-X command.
-Then, plot the beta-functions.
-If you found the maximum beta to be 460 m you succeeded!
+Then, plot the $\beta$-functions.
+If you found the maximum of the $\beta$-function of 460 m you succeeded!

-3. Using the beta-functions plot obtained, can you estimate the phase advance of the cell?
+3. Using the $\beta$-function plot obtained, can you estimate the phase advance of the cell?
 How does this value compare to the tune computed by MAD-X.

-4. Try to run the twiss command with Etot = 0.7 GeV.
+4. Try to run the twiss command with $E_{tot}$ = 0.7 GeV.
 What is the MAD-X error message?
 And if you change the focal length to 20 m?
 (Note that the error messages will appear in the terminal from which you launched the JupyterLab).

-## Tutorial 2: My first matching.
+## Tutorial 2: My first matching

 #### Objectives:
 The main goal of this tutorial is to study the behavior of the linear optics functions when we vary the FODO cell magnetic properties.
 For that, we will use the linear thin lens optics solution and the twiss MAD-X module.
 The results of the two approaches will be compared and discussed.